 If your purpose is to create a business plan to seek investment:

-You must add it to inform your investors about your competition and market position.
+You must add it to inform your investors about your competition, market position, and brand promise.

 You need to describe the competition to reassure probable investors that you know and understand your competition.
 And that you are ready to take advantage of opportunities and avoid the pitfalls.

 Apart from this, your purpose also makes a difference in how to write your competition section in your business plan.
 However, the difference is minor, the effect of it is profound.

 How to write a competition section in your business plan?